sgreenh23/Engineering_4_Notebook/README.md

 [Python Program 01 - Calculator Code](https://github.com/sgreenh23/Engineering_4_Notebook/blob/master/Python/Calc1.py)
 ## Python Program 02 - Quadratic Solver
 ### Lessons Learned
+This assignment asked us to calulate a discriminant after inputting three coefficients.
+The program then returns a message based on the value of the discriminant.
+The hardest part of this assignment for us was figuring out how to return an array, and learning how to use "if," "elif," and "else" statements with each other.
 ### Code
 [Python Program 02 - Quadratic Solver Code Version 1](https://github.com/sgreenh23/Engineering_4_Notebook/blob/master/Python/QuadraticSolver.py)